- Updated 9/13/2019 and may contain affiliate links

 The Board of Directors approve various actions, such as the annual audit, high level compensation, and overall strategic plans of the company.

 The CEO reports to the Board of Directors.

 Companies have now created all sorts of defenses for an outright takeover offer.
-Today an activist investor must lobby proxy advisory firms, mutual fund holders, and individual shareholders for their point of view, while the company fights it with your money, the shareholder.
+Today an activist investor must lobby proxy advisory firms, mutual fund holders, and individual shareholders for their point of view, while the company fights it with the shareholder’s money.
 Nice deal huh?
 The activist has to use their own money, but the company’s management fights with the company’s money, not their personal money.
-This causes these activist battles to get public quickly since management has nearly unlimited resources and not much to loose.
+This causes these activist battles to get public quickly since management has nearly unlimited resources and not much to lose.

-Index investing has made governance worse.
-Vanguard, Blackrock, State Street, and Fidelity will only take a stance and side with an activist under the most egregious circumstances.
-This creates an opportunity: Activists are out to make their own money, they usually only go into proxy battles with millions of dollars when they believe the offenses a company’s management is creating are terrible.
-Management will fight, they know they have the upper hand.
-Fighting is both the public battle, but the intense focus behind the scenes to improve the company’s performance.
+Index Investing makes activism tough: Vanguard, Blackrock, State Street, and Fidelity rarely take stances on corporate governance and often only ill only side with an activist in a proxy vote under the most egregious circumstances.
+So what is the opportunity to profit?
+Activists are out to make their own money, they usually only go into proxy battles with millions of dollars of their own money when they believe the offenses a company’s management are egregious.
+Management will fight because they often have the upper hand and extending the fight equals more months/years collecting a high salary.
+Management’s fight is both the public battle, but often also the intense focus behind the scenes to improve the company’s performance.
 If you’re interested in investing in some individual stocks, following an activist’s position is an attractive proposition.